eyounx/ZOOclient.jl/README.md

 ## A quick example

-1. Define the Ackley function implemented in Python for minimization.'''
+1. Define the Ackley function implemented in Python for minimization.

 ```python
 from random import Random